brettz9/eslint-plugin-jsdoc/.README/rules/require-example.md

 Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for an `@example`.
 Defaults to an empty array.

+##### `permittedTags`

+Array of tags (e.g., `['typedef']`) whose presence will indicate that the rule will only be enforced when the whitelisted tags are present.
+(When absent, the default behavior will be followed of the rule being enforced on all blocks in all allowable contexts (assuming there are no `exemptedBy` tags present).)

 ##### `avoidExampleOnConstructors`

 Set to `true` to avoid the need for an example on a constructor (whether